krane/cli/README.md

 The Krane CLI is written in Typescript using the [OCLIF](https://oclif.io/) framework.

-Commands are located under `/src/commands/`
+Commands are located under the [/src](https://github.com/krane/cli/tree/master/src/commands) directory